 Sultana is a tiny town located in the state of California.
 With a population of 779 people and just one neighborhood, Sultana is the 775th largest community in California.

-Because occupations involving physical labor dominate the local economy, Sultana is generally considered to be a blue-collar town.
-60.76% of the Sultana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sultana, you'll notice that it is more blue-collar than most other communities in America.
+60.76% of Sultana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sultana is a town of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sultana who work in farm management occupations (30.52%), healthcare suport services (8.72%), and maintenance occupations (8.43%).

-Sultana is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sultana does not have a public transit system used by locals to get to and from work.

 The population of Sultana has one of the lowest overall levels of education in the country: only 5.41% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.